Summer Road Trip

 2021-03-29T11:15:25-05:00March 29th, 2021|Public|

-If you’ve been paying attention to ag media recently, you know talking about futures spreads and forward curves has become “cool”, much more so than it was 18 months ago.
-Recall then the favored themes were trade wars are good [...]
+If you’ve been paying attention to ag media recently, you know talking about futures spreads and forward curves has become “cool”, much more so than it was 18 months ago. [...]

 Private Tours